groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-pdf.md

 3. [`OptimizeMemoryUsage`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/pdfsaveoptions/properties/optimizememoryusage) [`boolean`](https://docs.microsoft.com/en-us/dotnet/api/system.boolean?view=net-6.0) flag, that allows to modify the process of generation of an output PDF document from an `EditableDocument` instance in such a way that this process will take a lesser memory consumption at the cost of the longer processing time.
 By default it has a `false` value, which means that the memory optimization is disabled for the sake of better performance.
 In case of extremely huge documents, enabling this property is vital in order to cope with [`OutOfMemoryException`](https://docs.microsoft.com/en-us/dotnet/api/system.OutOfMemoryException?view=net-6.0), especially on 32-bit processes.

-4. FontEmbedding property of FontEmbeddingOptions type is responsible for embedding the font resources into the resultant PDF document.
-FontEmbeddingOptions is an enum that has several values, which allow to control which fonts should be embedded into PDF.
-By default fonts are not embedded at all.
+4. [`FontEmbedding`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/pdfsaveoptions/properties/FontEmbedding) property of [`FontEmbeddingOptions`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/fontembeddingoptions) type is responsible for embedding the font resources into the resultant PDF document. `FontEmbeddingOptions` is an enum that has several values, which allow to control which fonts should be embedded into PDF.
+By default fonts are not embedded at all (`NotEmbed`).
+When specifying the `EmbedAll` enum value, all used fonts in the document will be embedded inside the resultant PDF.
+When specifying the `EmbedWithoutSystem` — only those fonts, which are absent in the current operating system (where the GroupDocs.Editor is running).

 Unlike the [`PdfLoadOptions`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/pdfloadoptions) and [`PdfEditOptions`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/pdfeditoptions), which are optional when they are default (may be omitted during loading and editing respectively), the [`PdfSaveOptions`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/pdfsaveoptions) is mandatory even if all its values are default.